wtfleming/wtfleming.github.io/_posts/2015-12-10-embedded-elixir-raspberry-pi.markdown

 One possibility would be to use the [nerves project][nerves].
 I recently watched the [ElixirConf 2015 - Embedded Elixir in Action by Garth Hitchens][embedded-elixir-video] presentation and am excited to see where it goes, but for this example it would probably be overkill.

-On a desktop PC another option is to use one of the [Erlang Solutions repos][erlang-solutions], but as far as I can tell they only provide recent versions of Erlang built for x86 architectures and the BeagleBone uses an ARM chip.
+On a desktop PC another option is to use one of the [Erlang Solutions repos][erlang-solutions], but as far as I can tell the debian packages are only built for x86 architectures and the ones for Raspbian have not been updated since Erlang 15.

 So it looks like we'll be installing from source.